-"When a person is frequently invalidated it can lead to them feeling like they’re going crazy.
-It’s an incredibly frustrating experience which could understandably lead to poor emotion regulation."
+"When a person is frequently invalidated it can lead to them feeling like they’re going crazy, "Long says.
+"It’s an incredibly frustrating experience, which could understandably lead to poor emotion regulation."

 3. They Need Constant Validation

-If your partner has been through the ringer, they may struggle to believe that you really care about them, even when you're showing zero signs of not caring.
+If your partner has been through the ringer, they may struggle to believe you actually care about them, even when all is well in your relationship.
+"They may ask for a lot of reassurance or greatly rely on words of affirmation to soothe any doubts with which they’re wrestling," Long says.

 5. They're Secretive

-Be open, honest, and communicative, and your partner will eventually feel more comfortable doing the same.
+"This provides a model for your partner and sets a healthier tone for your entire relationship," Trueblood says.
+Be open, honest, and communicative, and your partner will hopefully feel more comfortable doing the same.

 6. They Don't Own Their Mistakes

-"A partner who is on the defensive all the time has probably been in a relationship where they were controlled and blamed for everything," Fiona Eckersley, author, confidence coach, and divorce recovery expert, tells Bustle.
+"A partner who is on the defensive all the time has probably been in a relationship where they were controlled and blamed for everything," Fiona Eckersley, an author, confidence coach, and divorce recovery expert, tells Bustle.
 "They will have a much harder time communicating, and may even be overly aggressive with their opinion in an effort to correct the way they had been treated in the past."

 Dr. Jamie Long, licensed clinical psychologist at The Psychology Group Fort Lauderdale